 In the outdoors, a swim spa cover is the primary method of keeping out dirt and debris.
 Ideally you won’t have to worry about this so much with an indoor installation.
 However, you’ll still need to depend on your swim spa cover to reduce water evaporation and the resulting increase in humidity.
 Covers also provide a layer of protection against children or pets inadvertently falling into the water.

-To learn more about indoor swim spa installation, download a free buyer’s guide today.
+To learn more about indoor swim spa installation, download a free buyer’s guide below today, or visit us at our London swim spa store.